kt1719/Principles-Of-Distributed-Ledgers/README.md

 # Tests

-Each test not only tests each individual function but also all the requirement satisfications specified in the specification and also the interface.
+Each test not only tests each individual function but also all the requirements specified in the specification and also the interface.
 Each of the tests for each contract has a `Base` contract used to instantiate variables and set up appropriate constants.
 This has the form of `Base*Test` which inherits from the `Test` contract inside the `forge-std` library.

 A secondary contract which inherits from the `Base` contract is then defined solely for the purposes of testing.
 The contract is in the form `*Test` and all the functions listed in the contract will be in the form of `function test*()`.